-“Don’t be intimidated by the size of the pork roast that you’re working with—your slow cooker is magic and is going to do pretty much all of the work for you.
-Wake up in the morning, take a few minutes to brown the pork, and then set it and forget it.
+“Don’t be intimidated by the size of the pork roast that you’re working with—your slow cooker is magic and is going to do pretty much all of the work for you,” says Ryan.
+“Wake up in the morning, take a few minutes to brown the pork, then set it and forget it.
 You’ll be on your way to something pretty special.”

 Transfer the pork to a 6-quart slow cooker, fat-side up, and rub the chicken soup base all over it.
-Rub the spice mixture all over the pork, and then add the onions and beer to the pot.
+Rub the spice mixture all over the pork, then add the onions and beer to the pot.
 Cover and cook on Low until tender, about 8 hours.

-Transfer the pork from the slow cooker to a cutting board, and let it cool for 15 minutes before removing the bone and dividing the meat into large portions.
-Cool the cooking liquid about 15 minutes, and then skim the fat from the top.
+Transfer the pork from the slow cooker to a cutting board and let it cool for 15 minutes before removing the bone and dividing the meat into large portions.
+Cool the cooking liquid about 15 minutes, then skim the fat from the top.